MaelLefeuvre/BADGER/doc/README.datasets.md

 BADGER currently expects that these datasets adhere to the following directory structure, inside of a `./data` directory, located at the root of this repository.

-Using a mix of symbolic and/or hard links should, however be of no problem at all, in cases where the user already has these files at hand on their workstation.
+Using a mix of symbolic and/or hard links should, however, be of no problem at all, in cases where the user already has these files at hand on their workstation.

 ```diff